faviasono/audio-event-tagging/README.md

 Project for Automatic Speech Recognition course: build and analyzed models to classify audio into speech, music, nature sounds etc from Google Dataset AudioSet.

 The models have been trained in a constrained environment in terms of RAM memory and GPU.
 Namely, it has been used either Google Colab or personal laptop.
+A pdf presentation about the project is available in the repository!

 The models implemented are: